ARTICLE CATEGORIES

 • “There is growing interest in aromatherapy as a natural alternative because of the unique quality of essential oils to achieve the same outcome as the gold standard in AD medication: acetylcholinesterase inhibitors.
 The primary medical approach for AD is to prescribe these drugs.
 More commonly referred to as cholinesterase inhibitors, they block the activity of an enzyme in the brain known as cholinesterase, which is responsible for breaking down the neurotransmitter acetylcholine.”

-Cholinesterase inhibitors (such as donepezil, rivastigmine, and galantamine) are used to reduce the action of cholinesterase, thereby making more acetylcholine available to nerve cells in the brain, because low levels of acetylcholine are devastating for nerve impulse function and cause mental impairment, which are both hallmarks of Alzheimer’s disease.
-As you’d expect, side effects of these drugs are devastating, including vomiting, falling, dizziness, nausea, confusion, pneumonia, diarrhea, hallucinations, malaise, convulsions, rapid heart rate, loss of consciousness, decreased appetite, unhealthy weight loss, and even death.
+Cholinesterase inhibitors such as donepezil, rivastigmine, and galantamine are used to reduce the action of cholinesterase, thereby making more acetylcholine available to nerve cells in the brain, because low levels of acetylcholine are devastating for nerve impulse function and mental impairment.

-On the other hand, essential oils have been observed to inhibit acetylcholinesterase with no reported side effects!
-For instance, cinnamaldehyde and cinnamyl acetate, two primary components in cinnamon bark essential oil, have shown nearly an 80% inhibitory activity on cholinesterase.
-(25)
+On the other hand, certain essential oils and their constituents have been observed in laboratory research to inhibit acetylcholinesterase and support Alzheimer’s-related pathways.
+For instance, cinnamaldehyde and cinnamyl acetate, two primary components in cinnamon bark essential oil, have been studied for cholinesterase-related activity.
+(27)

-Pro Tip: There are several essential oils known for their anticholinesterase activity including, bergamot, lavender, and rosemary.
-For the complete list, and to uncover how to use ingest them safely, pick up a copy of our new book, The Essential Oils Apothecary.
+Pro Tip: There are several essential oils known for their anticholinesterase activity, including bergamot, lavender, rosemary, and cinnamon bark.
+Cinnamon bark is a hot oil, so use it with respect and avoid casual topical use.
+For the complete list, and to uncover how to ingest them safely, pick up a copy of our new book, The Essential Oils Apothecary.

 2. Rosemary

+Rosemary essential oil is one of the best essential oils for memory, focus, and mental clarity.
 No discussion about brain health and cognitive function would be complete without first discussing rosemary, the “herb of remembrance.”
-Touted for centuries to help improve memory, the cognitive enhancing power of 1,8-cineole (a component of rosemary oil), has been well documented in the medical literature.
-(26)
+Touted for centuries to help improve memory, the cognitive enhancing power of 1,8-cineole, a component of rosemary oil, has been well documented in the medical literature.

-Only recently, however, has the scientific community begun to examine rosemary essential oil and its chemical constituents (specifically the terpenes) as a natural therapy for Alzheimer’s disease as it has been observed to inhibit neuronal cell death, significantly reduce inflammation, and strengthens attention span.
-(27)
+Only recently, however, has the scientific community begun to examine rosemary essential oil and its chemical constituents, specifically the terpenes, as a natural therapy for Alzheimer’s disease because of its potential to support attention, reduce inflammatory signaling, and protect neurons in experimental models.

 Pro Tip: Make our Focus and Clarity Inhaler for on-the-go mental alertness when you need it most!